Norway wealth fund blacklists Glencore, other commodity giants over coal

 EXCESSIVE EMISSIONS The fund, which operates under ethical guidelines set by parliament, also said it was excluding four Canadian oil companies for producing excessive greenhouse gas emissions, the first time it has used that reason to blacklist firms.

-Canadian Natural Resources, Cenovus Energy , Suncor Energy and Imperial Oil were excluded for "acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions", it said.
-The fund, which held stock worth $1.15 billion in these companies at the end of 2019, said the companies were excluded for their carbon dioxide emissions "from production of oil to oil sands".
+Canadian Natural Resources, Cenovus Energy, Suncor Energy, and Imperial Oil have excluded for "acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions", it said.
+The fund, which held stock worth $1.15 billion in these companies at the end of 2019, said the companies were excluded for their carbon dioxide emissions "from the production of oil to oil sands".

 COMPANIES RESPOND Responding to the announcement, Anglo American said: "We are working towards an exit from our remaining thermal coal operations in South Africa, ensuring that we do so responsibly."